jmihalik/mooberry-story/README.txt

 6. Two widgets and multiple options allow you to highlight stories on your sidebar so readers can find them easily.

 == Changelog ==
+= 1.4 =
+* Changed the auto-update location to be this custom fork rather than the main project
+* Pulled in upstream changes: Update plugin update checker to be php 7 compatible

+= 1.3 =
+* Added: Can use an alternative title for chapters
+* Added: Stories can be added by author only or everyone
+* Added: Ability to show or hide the TOC, Next, and/or Prev links on top and/or bottom

+= 1.2.3 =
+* Fixed translation issues

 = 1.2.2 =
 * Fixes errors using the_title in a custom WP_Query